When reviewing payroll factoring prospects, ask these six questions to gain valuable information to make an educated decision.

 2. How soon do I need to notify you of payroll changes?
-When you begin payroll factoring, you provide employee names, Social Security numbers and other information so your factor can seamlessly fund your payroll.
-However, as new employees are hired and others depart, you need to update your factor to avoid payroll hiccups.
+When you begin payroll factoring, you provide employee names, Social Security numbers and other information so your factoring company can seamlessly fund your payroll.
+However, as new employees are hired and others depart, you need to update the factoring company to avoid payroll hiccups.

 3. What kind of relationship do you have with clients?
-Your factor should be willing to have ongoing, open communication and be reachable if you have questions, problems or concerns.
+Your factoring company should be willing to have ongoing, open communication and be reachable if you have questions, problems or concerns.

 5. How much do you advance?
 Many factors advance 75 to 80 percent of an invoice’s total and keep the rest as their fee.
 TemPay advances 90 percent or more, among the highest rates in the industry.

 6. Do you specialize in my industry?
-Choosing a payroll factor that specializes in staffing, and even further, to your niche within the industry, ensures you will receive the proper attention and understanding and paves the way for smoother communication.
+Choosing a payroll factoring company that specializes in staffing, and even further, to your niche within the industry, ensures you will receive the proper attention and understanding and paves the way for smoother communication.